-Mychal Riley, LCSW
+Mychal Riley, LCSW, LCDC-I

 Mychal joined Menninger after completing a fellowship in social work at The Clinic.
 He earned his master's degree in social work from the University of Michigan.
 He also earned his bachelor's degree in brain, behavior and cognitive science from Michigan.